-The following are some of my favorites from the last few months…
+The following are some of my favorite historical fiction novels from the last few months…

 I decided to pick up Mudbound mostly because of its construct – multiple narrators sharing their perspective on the same series of events – because it’s one I tend to enjoy.
 Set in the Jim Crow South after WWII, this was not a happy book, and it describes a difficult and disturbing time.
 I was uncomfortable with reading it at times due to both the overt and subtle racism that are the undercurrent of the plot.
 I thoroughly enjoyed this book, and I’ve recommended it, but I would avoid it if you prefer to keep your summer reading light and casual.